Academic Works in Progress

 On Misalignments in Relationships

 Sometimes, we realize that the person we're in a relationship with views us in a way that diverges from how we view ourselves.
-Many suggest that this situation is a threat to our autonomy, and that we should assert our authentic self in the face of how we're seen from the outside.
-Others suggest that it is an opportunity to develop a particular version of one's self through a dialogue with the person they're in a relationship with.
-I find this dialogue-based account appealing, but introduce and analyze a variety of psychological factors that complicate the process, factors that these sorts of accounts will have to be sensitive to if they are going to apply to the messy, ugly world of real relationships.
+The most common interpretation of this situation is that it is a threat to our autonomy, and that we should assert our "true" self in the face of how we're seen by others.
+Another interpretation suggests that this situation is an opportunity to develop a particular version of ourselves through a dialogue with the person we're in a relationship with.
+In other words, the way that they see us need not be worse than how we see ourselves, just different, and we may benefit from deferring to them, whether or not we find ourselves convinced by their way of seeing things.
+I find this alternative, more deferential interpretation appealing, but introduce and analyze a series of complications that arise when we try to apply it.
+My point is that the dialogue-based accounts of personal change and external influence must address these complications if they are to be applied to the messy, uncertain world of real relationships.

 On Forgiveness as Defining